drakored/WearablePack-Pebble/README.md

 Overview
 --------

-The Wear Pack for Pebble includes the *Pebble Dashboard app*, which displays key summary metrics from up to three Salesforce Dashboards or Reports.
+The Wear Pack for Pebble includes the *Pebble Dashboard* sample app, which displays key summary metrics from up to three Salesforce Reports on the watch.
 The app is written in JavaScript using the PebbleKit JavaScript Framework and uses the Force.com Analytics API to query report data from Salesforce and display it on the watch.